slevithan/oniguruma-parser/src/optimizer/README.md

 }
 ```

-## Transforms
+## Optimizations

-### Base
+### Always on

-The following transforms are always enabled:

 | Description | Example |
 |-|-|
 | Remove comment groups | `(?#comment)a` → `a` |
 | Remove free-spacing and line comments with flag `x` | `(?x) a b` → `ab` |

-Currently, the following transforms are always enabled, but future versions will allow excluding them via the `allow` list:
+The following optimizations are currently always enabled, but future versions will allow excluding them via the `allow` list:

 | Description | Example |
 |-|-|